-&lt;sup>2 Ed 100 Introduction to Education or Ed 250 Foundations in Early Child Care & Education
+&lt;sup>2 Ed 190 Principles of Education or Ed 250 Foundations in Early Child Care & Education

 COUNSELING MINOR

 The Counseling minor provides an introduction to the field of counseling and a critique of this discipline from a biblical perspective.
 It offers a natural complement to a variety of ministry majors and added preparation for social work.